No Tags Found!

 Hi,

-26 days is the maximum working days in a month.
-That is the relevance of 26 in the formula.
-Since gratuity is to be paid at the rate of 15 days wages for every year of service, you have to multiply the daily wages or one day salary by 15.
+26 days is the maximum number of working days in a month.
+That is the significance of 26 in the formula.
+Since gratuity is calculated at the rate of 15 days' wages for every year of service, you need to multiply the daily wages or one day's salary by 15.

 From India, Madras